Six Sigma software that actually reduces defects

 5 Whys

-The 5 Whys Six Sigma methodology was introduced by the executives at Toyota: their approach was to keep asking questions until they would find weaknesses in the processes.
+The 5 Whys methodology was introduced by Toyota’s leadership team.
+Their approach was dead simple: keep asking questions until you find the weakness.

-If the answer does not get you close to the solution of the problem, you just keep asking “why” until you get there.
+If the answer doesn’t get you close to the root cause, keep asking “why.”
+Here’s an example:

 - Why was the company in the red last quarter?